shaikh-riyaz-ali/Data-warehouse-sql-project/README.md

 ## 🚀 How to Run

-1. Run `init_database.sql` to create the `DataWarehouse` database and schemas
+1. Run `scripts/init_database.sql` to create the `DataWarehouse` database and schemas
-2. Run the DDL scripts to create Bronze, Silver, and Gold layer tables/views
+2. Run the DDL scripts in order to create the Bronze, Silver, and Gold layer tables/views:
+   - `scripts/bronze/ddl_bronze.sql`
+   - `scripts/silver/ddl_silver.sql`
+   - `scripts/gold/ddl_gold.sql`
-3. Update file paths in `proc_load_bronze.sql` to point to your local CSV files
+3. Update the file paths inside `scripts/bronze/proc_load_bronze.sql` to point to your local copies of the CSV files in `datasets/source_crm/` and `datasets/source_erp/`
 4. Execute the ETL procedures in order:
    ```sql
    EXEC bronze.load_bronze;
    EXEC silver.load_silver;
    ```
+5. (Optional) Run the scripts in `tests/` to validate data quality after each load
-5. Query the Gold layer views for analysis, or connect Power BI Desktop to the database and select the Gold views to build/refresh the dashboard
+6. Query the Gold layer views for analysis (see `tests/EDA/`), or connect Power BI Desktop to the database and select the Gold views to build/refresh the dashboard

 ---